vivek-nexus/listen-v4/README.md

 <br />

 ## Passing a link to fetch
-Pass the link as a URL parameter
+Pass the link as a URL parameter.
+Make sure to allow cross origin requests (CORS) on your website server from https://www.vivek.nexus/ origin.
-- This is not a reliable method.
-There can be failures in fetching the article or in parsing the article.
-Pass the article text as a URL param instead.
+- If you use no-code hosting methods, consult your hosting provider's documentation to enable CORS
-- Do not use this for high traffic sites, results in slow performance and poor UX.
-Pass the article text as a URL param instead.
+- If you control the code on your server, see https://www.w3.org/wiki/CORS_Enabled for instructions

 Example: https://vivek-nexus.github.io/listen/app?url=https://ideas.ted.com/how-to-handle-anxiety-lionel